Mini-Conf/Mini-Conf/README.md

 1) *Datastore* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/sitedata">`sitedata/`</a>

-This is a collection of CSV files representing the papers, speakers, workshops, and other important information for the conference.
+Collection of CSV files representing the papers, speakers, workshops, and other important information for the conference.

 2) *Routing* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/main.py">`main.py`</a>

-This flask files handles simple data preprocessing and site navigation.
-Add new pages here.
+One file flask-server handles simple data preprocessing and site navigation.

 3) *Templates* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/templates">`templates/`</a>

-This directory contains all the pages for the site.
+Contains all the pages for the site.
 See `base.html` for the master page and `components.html` for core components.

 4) *Frontend* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/static">`static/`</a>

-This directory contains frontend components like the default css, images, and javascript libs.
+Contains frontend components like the default css, images, and javascript libs.

 5) *Scripts* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/scripts">`scripts/`</a>

-This directory contains additional preprocessing to add visualizations and recommendations to the conference.
+Contains additional preprocessing to add visualizations and recommendations to the conference.

 ### Example

-Mini-Conf was used to run <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.
+Mini-Conf successfully hosted <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.